How to Spot Identity Fraud in Your Ping Stack

 Fraudsters bombard users with MFA prompts to annoy to the point of authentication.

-Everything means that we need to look beyond just credentials.
-While credentials are important, the context of the authentication journey is equally relevant.
+Everything - means that we need to look beyond usernames and passwords.
+While these credentials are important, the context of the authentication journey is equally relevant.
 We are creatures of habit, and it is possible to profile our behaviour in digital channels.
 Examples include the devices we use, our location, how we type and move the mouse (behavioural biometrics), the applications we access, the times of day or night we are active, failed login attempts from specific IP addresses, or the number of accounts accessed from a single device.
 This list continues to grow as we evolve and learn about new trends and attack vectors.

 All at once - a layered, defence-in-depth approach is essential for spotting malicious behaviour.
 Most risk signals from the context we evaluate during digital journeys could potentially be bypassed by malicious actors if viewed in isolation.
 However, by stacking and analysing these signals together in parallel, we significantly enhance our detection capabilities.
 For example, a malicious actor might use a VPN or proxy to appear closer to the genuine user's location and avoid detection of an impossible travel attack.
 However, if we also track those known services, another predictor - such as an anonymization attempt - will be triggered, increasing our ability to detect and thwart the attack.